Skip to main content

 Increased heart rate

 Nicotine is a stimulant.
-A slight increase in heart rate after using a pouch is normal and expected — similar to the effect of a strong coffee.
-For most healthy adults, this isn't a concern.
-However, if you have a pre-existing heart condition, you should speak with your doctor before using any nicotine product.
+A temporary increase in heart rate after using a pouch is a common effect, somewhat like caffeine for some users (American Heart Association (2017)).
+However, if you have a pre-existing heart condition, palpitations, or symptoms that feel stronger than expected, you should speak with your doctor before continuing.

 Less Common Side Effects